cosywasswa/To-Do-List/README.md

 # 📖 [To-Do-List] <a name="about-project"></a>

-**[To-Do-List is an application for adding new To-Do-List tasks by use of array of objects using ES6 and webpack.]**
+**[To-Do-List is an application for adding new To-Do-List tasks by use of array of objects using ES6 and webpack triggered when a user inputs task items using the input, the user also removes a task by use of a delete icon and can also updated the task description.]**

 ## 🛠 Built With <a name="built-with"></a>